Social media has changed the face of Blogging and Content marketing.

 Answering this question is really important, regardless whether you’re selling a service on your blog or not.

-So where you’re blogging about Job or HR related topics for instance, your go to social media should be Linkedin.
+So if you’re blogging about Job or HR related topics for instance, your go to social media would most likely be Linkedin or other professional and Job related social media platforms.

 If you’re a Photography blogger, Food Blogger etc, you’ll also realize platforms like Instagram, Pinterest, YouTube etc. will be more suitable for you to share your blog posts than others.

-Taking time to understand your target audience and their most used social media websites will help you get your blog right in front of a warm audience who will be more interested in the blog and possibly patronize you.
+Taking time to understand your target audience and their most used social media websites will help you get your blog right in front of a warm audience who will be more interested in the blog.

-When you’re done finding your audience on the social media, the next thing to do is find out how to get across to them.
+When you’re done finding your audience on the social media, the next thing to do to double your website traffic is to find ways to reach out to your social media audience.

 This is very important… Because the fact you write a blog post does not mean you’ll have to be sharing links to your blog posts all of the time.

 There’ll be times you’ll need to mix things up.
-Share other quality posts without links. or even share other people’s websites.
+Share other quality posts without links. or even share other people’s posts, where such content is related to your area of interest.

-So to achieve this, you’ll need a social media strategy.
+Now, to get this done successfully, you’ll need a good social media strategy.

-Your strategy should include details of what you’d want to post at specific times of the week etc.
+Your strategy should include details of what you’d want to post at specific times of the week and other marketing strategies that will keep your audience engaged and interested in your page etc.

-You could get one by dividing your blog into days of the week depending on sub niches within the niche you cover.
+You could also work on getting a daily or weekly content calendar by dividing your blog into days of the week depending on sub niches within the niche you cover.

-When you answer this question, you’ll be able to know how you should sound in your post.
+When you answer this question, you’ll be able to evolve a clearly unique voice for your brand.

-For example, if you’re projecting a simple, down-to-earth and personable blog, then your audience should be able to see that through your posts on the your social media.
+If for example your branding goal is to project a simple, down-to-earth and personable brand, then your audience should be able to see that through your posts on the your social media.

 Same thing goes for a blog that’s focused on sounding more formal etc.